gvwilson/fiction/iffy/index.md

-They waited in silence as the robot hauler neared, rolled past, and disappeared around the next bend with its three trailers rattling and bumping in a line behind it.
+They waited in silence as the robot hauler neared, rolled past, and disappeared around the next bend with three smaller haulers rattling and bumping in a line behind it.
 "Were they Ecologists like you?"
 Iffy asked.

 He smiled.